kevintruong/til/C-Programming,-Part-4:-Strings-and-Structs.md

 ![Struct Example](http://www.it.uc3m.es/abel/as/DSP/M2/PointerStructDeclaration.png)

-In low level terms, a struct is just a piece of contiguous memory, nothing more.
+In low-level terms, a struct is just a piece of contiguous memory, nothing more.
 Just like an array, a struct has enough space to keep all of its members.
 But unlike an array, it can store different types.
 Consider the contact struct declared above

 ```C
 struct contact {